BRAND REFRESH + MERGE

 An Experiment in Merging Brands

 At 17seconds, the client I designed for was a large bank (we’ll call them Bank from here on out) who’d recently acquired a fintech company (henceforth referred to as Org).
-For the first six months of my tenure, both Bank and Org were being treated as separate entities with the same governing body, but it was soon realized that both groups had a significant amount of feature overlap, and began the process of truly consuming Org into its ecosystem.
+For the first six months of my tenure, both Bank and Org were being treated as separate entities with the same governing body, but it was soon realized that both groups had a significant amount of feature overlap, and Bank began the process of truly consuming Org into its ecosystem.

-After bringing Bank’s consumer-web design system into Figma from Sketch with my team at 17seconds, I was called on to help support the merging of that design system with Org’s alongside a product designer and art director from my own agency.
+After bringing Bank’s consumer-facing web design system into Figma from Sketch with my team at 17seconds, I was called on to help support the merging of that design system with Org’s alongside a product designer and art director from my own agency.
 We reported to design directors from both Bank and Org to get balanced approval while the teams meshed alongside their designs.

 Understanding our themes